SUI-Components/sui/packages/sui-logger/README.md

 ##### StdoutLogger

-Those logs will be sent to [ELK](http://elastic.spain.mpi-internal.com/_plugin/kibana/app/discover)
+Those logs will be sent to our ELK Service.

 Options: